DOLE order to ‘displace’ workers

 According to Say, the DOLE, in partnership with other government agencies, is prepared to accept and train workers from various industries to upgrade their skills and be qualified for other employment opportunities.

-He said based on records and despite the displacement of workers, there are still larger manpower requirements in other sectors that need to be filled such as in the Business Process Outsourcing (BPO), construction and infrastructure and health-care sectors.
+He said based on records and despite the displacement of workers, there are still larger manpower requirements in other sectors that need to be filled such as in the business process outsourcing, construction and infrastructure and health-care sectors.

 “We want to give them jobs and make them employable in other sectors.
 If there will be displaced workers, we have a workforce allocation intended for them.
 However, it will all depend on their willingness and eagerness to learn skills and knowledge that are beyond their expertise,” Say added.

-He advised the workers to be displace to visit the nearest DOLE offices to avail of the livelihood and skills training provided by the Labor department and by the Technical Education and Skills Development Authority (Tesda).
+He advised the workers to be displaced to visit the nearest DOLE offices to avail themselves of the livelihood and skills training provided by the Labor department and by the Technical Education and Skills Development Authority.

 Say said the displaced workers can also work overseas because the department continues to partner with the Japanese government in drafting the Technical Internship Program, which is expected to generate at least 35,000 jobs.